-Zoe Morris, President, Pearson Frank, discusses why gender imbalances are contributing to the skills gap in the tech sector
+Zoe Morris, President, FRG Technology Consulting, discusses why gender imbalances are contributing to the skills gap in the tech sector

 Despite businesses searching for positive solutions, gender diversity and the technical skills gap both still remain significant issues in the UK and global tech scene.